 The Staff Handbook's topics are arranged alphabetically for easy reference.
 They cover your professional duties and responsibilities in the classroom and building and outline how to handle other tasks and situations that may arise during the school year.
+Although this year we are moving closer to "normal", there will still be some restrictions in place and as always, conditions will be subject to change.

-Since policies may change and procedures evolve over time, returning staff as well as those new to the school and the district should review the handbook prior to the start of the school year.
+Since procedures and protocols remain in a state of flux to meet the health and safety needs of the school population, returning staff as well as those new to the school and the district should review the handbook prior to the start of the school year.